Skip to content

 Recommended nonfiction books

-Regarding smartphones — with great power comes great responsibility (as says the Greek “Sword of Damocles” anecdote, and more recently, Marvel Comics’ Spider-Man).
-Sadly, monetized social media has often enabled extreme memes to shout-down both civility and reality itself.
-To my relief, Canadian psychologist Steven Pinker restores our faith in the triumph of public good in his important books:
+Regarding smartphones, with great power comes great responsibility — says the Greek “Sword of Damocles” anecdote, as well as Marvel Comics’ Spider-Man.
+Unfortunately, monetized social media enables extreme memes to shout-down both civility and reality itself.
+To my relief, Canadian psychologist Steven Pinker restores faith in the triumph of public good in the following books:

 • Rationality: What It Is, Why It Seems Scarce, Why It Matters (2021)